-There is no guarantee of your safety and you are welcome to access APR lands at your own risk.
-The Reserve is not responsible for any harm done to your vehicle, belongings or person while you are on the Reserve.
+There is no guarantee of your safety and you are welcome to access American Prairie lands at your own risk.
+American Prairie is not responsible for any harm done to your vehicle, belongings or person while you are on the prairie.

 GEAR AND SUPPLIES

 Prepare for the full range of weather conditions you may encounter during your trip.
 Read more about what to pack.

 Please keep in mind the remoteness of the location and lack of cell phone coverage, and be sure to communicate your plans to friends and family before departure.
 Visitors report some coverage around American Prairie with a very limited number of carriers, including Verizon.

 Cell-based map apps like Google Maps are unreliable on American Prairie.
 Please visit our Maps page for information on how to best navigate the prairie without cell service.